The Art Garden

 The College chose not to brand the park with its own name but instead decided to allow the space as a place for art that exemplified the College’s mission to create.

-In this year also, Occupy Lancaster would return to the park to protest the 2012 National Defense Authorization Act.
+In this year also, Occupy Lancaster would return to the Art Garden to protest the 2012 National Defense Authorization Act.

-The park became a prime location for the Occupy Lancaster movement, with protesters calling for an end to corporate greed.
+The Art Garden became a prime location for the Occupy Lancaster movement, with protesters calling for an end to corporate greed.
 The Occupy movement spread globally in 2011 in opposition to social and economic equality.
 Protesters camped in the park for more than three months.

 The College proposed creating an Art Garden as a temporary beautification effort for the 12,000-square-foot space, both as a way to be more welcoming and as a green space for city residents and the College community to enjoy.
 Located on the corner of Prince and Chestnut streets in the heart of Lancaster City, grass and trees were added, as well as seating and tables to enliven the city’s arts and cultural district.